melange-re/melange-re.github.io/docs/how-to-guides.md

 Dune allows to work inside monorepos naturally, so there is no need for pinned dependencies.
 [Packages](https://dune.readthedocs.io/en/stable/reference/packages.html) can be
-defined in the `dune-project` file using the `packages`, and multiple `dune-project` files can be added across a single codebase to work in a monorepo setup.
+defined in the `dune-project` file using the `packages` stanza, and multiple `dune-project` files can be added across a single codebase to work in a monorepo setup.